survivorbat/gorm-like/README.md

 - `TaggedOnly()`: Will only change queries on fields that have the `gormlike:"true"` tag
 - `SettingOnly()`: Will only change queries on `*gorm.DB` objects that have `.Set("gormlike", true)` set.

-If you want a particular query to not be like-able, use `.Set("gormlike", false)`.
-This works regardless of configuration.
+If you want a particular query or field to not be like-able, use `.Set("gormlike", false)` or `gormlike:"false"` respectively.
+These work regardless of configuration.

 ## 💡 Related Libraries